IN-CORE/pyincore/README.md

 We envision a user developing project (in Jupyter notebooks) in his or her Project folder which is separated from the Pyincore package folder.
 Both should run within the same Python virtual environment.

-1. Download **pyincore** as an archive file from [NCSA's server](http://incore2.ncsa.illinois.edu/pyincore.zip) to a directory on your computer.
+1. Download **pyincore** as an archive file from [NCSA's server](https://incore2.ncsa.illinois.edu/releases/pyincore_0.2.0.zip) to a directory on your computer.
 2. **Optional**: Activate your virtual (`source virtual_env_name/bin/activate`) or conda (`source activate virtual_env_name`) environment from the folder you downloaded the pyincore package to.
 The conda is the preferred interface for managing installations and virtual environments with the Anaconda Python distribution.
 The conda is the preferred interface for managing installations and virtual environments with the Anaconda Python distribution.
 The name of the current virtual environment will now appear in round brackets on the left of the prompt (e.g. `(venv) computer_name:folder username$`) to let you know that it is active.
 3. From the terminal run:
     ```
-    pip3 install pyincore.zip
+    pip3 install pyincore_0.2.0.zip
     ```

     The installation creates a folder called `pyincore` which is a Pyincore home directory.